verlok/blog-11ty/content/blog/clever-way-serve-webp-modern-browsers-jpg-internet-explorer/index.md

 ---
 title: A clever way to serve WebP images to modern browsers and JPG to IE
-description: Before the day Safari started support WebP images, we were forced to use the `picture` tag to serve WebP images to browsers supporting it.
-Today all modern browsers support WebP, so there's probably a clever way to do that using a single tag, `img`.
+description: Before the day Safari started to support WebP images, we were forced to use the picture tag to serve WebP images to browsers supporting it.
+Today all modern browsers support WebP, so there's probably a clever way to do that using a single tag, img.
 date: 2020-11-29
 tags:
   - images
   - techniques
 ---

-Before the day Safari started support WebP images, we were forced to use the `picture` tag to serve WebP images to browsers supporting it.
+Before the day Safari started to support WebP images, we were forced to use the `picture` tag to serve WebP images to browsers supporting it.
 Today all modern browsers support WebP, so there's probably a clever way to do that using a single tag: `img`.

 ## How we did it before